 Climate change and natural disasters represent a global issue and have a significant impact on Tokio Marine Group as we engage in the insurance and financial services businesses.
 As such, Tokio Marine Holdings is supporting the activities of the TCFD and is working toward the formulation of policy recommendations to encourage disclosure that will help investment decisions by engaging in discussions and exchanging opinions with relevant government and private-sector parties in Japan and overseas.
-The Company made disclosure based on the TCFD's recommendations for the first time in its Integrated Annual Report 2017 issued in the previous year and has expanded the content in this Sustainability Report and the Integrated Annual Report 2018 issued this year.
+In July 2018, Tokio Marine & Nichido became a founding member of the insurer pilot group, launched by the United Nations Environment Finance Initiative (UNEP FI) under the Principles for Sustainable Insurance (PSI) framework to examine and develop methodologies and analytical tools for the insurance industry to make climate-related disclosures based on the TCFD's recommendations.
+In Japan, the Chairman of the Board of Tokio Marine Holdings worked as one of the founders and contributed to the establishment of the TCFD Consortium in May 2019.
+After the establishment, he has been a member of the Planning Committee to deliberate on the consortium's future course of action.
+He also participates in discussion on effective ways for companies to disclose climate-related information and how to link the disclosed information to appropriate investment decision-making of financial and other organizations.